error418/calendar/README.md

 ## How does it look?

-Click [here](examples/export-small.png) for an example PNG export based on the generated SVG.
+Click [here](examples/export-small.png) for an PNG export based on the generated SVG.
 I've added some extra graphics (the garland) in this example :)